open-servus/open-magento/README.md

-# Learn Terraform - Provision a Magento application on AWS
+# Provision Magento application on AWS via Terraform & Ansible

 Terraform configuration files to provision a Magento application on AWS.